HeadphoneDent/NicholasHeinrich.tech/README.md

 ## Modify

-Modifying the code requires NodeJs to be installed.
+Modifying the code requires nodejs to be installed.
 Reference their [page](https://nodejs.org/) for more information.

 **Install TailwindCSS**